MayaKimhi/MedCoach-LLM/Interim Presentation - MedCoach/README.markdown

-# Disease Diagnosis Baseline with EDA and Patient Case Generation
+#MedCoach EDA & Baseline with Patient Case Generation

 This repository contains a Jupyter Notebook (`EDA_and_Baseline.ipynb`) that performs Exploratory Data Analysis (EDA) and establishes a baseline for disease diagnosis using patient case generation and evaluation with PubMedBERT.